italiangrid/storm/documentation/webdav-guide/3.0.0/index.md

 * HTTP: **8085**
 * HTTP over SSL: **8443**

-User can access storage area data by using a browser, by using cURLs or several third-party WebDAV clients.
+To access storage areas' data, users can use:

+* a browser (if the storage area can be accessed by anonymous or via a valid personal certificate)
+* cURLs (mandatory if you need to provide a valid x509 proxy credential)
+* a third-party WebDAV client (Cyberduck, Firefox RestClient plugin, ...)

 They also can develop a client on their own, for example by using the <a href="http://jackrabbit.apache.org/">Apache Jackrabbit API</a>.

 <div class="alert alert-error">
 <h4>Note:</h4>